-We received one response to our consultation, from the Consumer Council for Water ("CCWater").
-We considered this response before making the decision to vary Icosa Water's appointment.
+We received three responses to our consultation; from the Environment Agency ("EA"), the Consumer Council for Water ("CCW"), and the Drinking Water Inspectorate ("DWI").
+We considered these responses before making the decision to vary Icosa Water's appointment.
+The points raised in the responses are set out below.

-4.1 CCWater's response
+4. 1 Environment Agency